claudio-silva/grunt-angular-builder/README.md

 ### Features

-Angular Builder brings you much more than source code loading and packaging.
+Angular Builder brings you much more than source code analysis and assemblage.

 Read the [Features](https://github.com/claudio-silva/grunt-angular-builder/wiki/Features) page to get a better understanding of what Angular Builder can do for you.